spacemeshos/go-spacemesh/README.md

 ### Project Status

-We are working hard towards our first major milestone - a public permission-less testnet running the Spacemesh consensus protocol.
+We are working hard towards our first major milestone - a public permissionless testnet running the Spacemesh consensus protocol.

 ### Contributing